Are you planning a trip to Mexico City and wondering if Mexico City is safe?

 Are cabs safe in Mexico City?

 Taxis are safe in Mexico City, but make sure you see the driver’s official ID in the window and keep an eye on the meter.
-When possible, use Uber or DiDi.
+When possible, use Uber (you can sign up for Uber here if you don’t have an account).
 With rideshare services like this, you’ll know exactly how much the ride will cost ahead of time, and there will be a digital footprint of your travels.

 👉 Pro Tip: While Uber is available throughout Mexico City, it might not be accessible in other parts of the country like the Cancun hotel strip.
 If you’re planning on exploring beyond Mexico City, give Nate’s top 22 Mexico travel tips a read before you set off.